Alligator River National Wildlife Refuge/Albemarle-Pamlico Peninsula Climate Adaptation Project

 - Using water control structures equipped with flashboard risers and tide gates to restore the hydrologic regime and prevent saltwater intrusion.

 - Planting salt- and flood-tolerant vegetation like bald cypress and black gum to enhance future shoreline stability and combat expected biodiversity and habitat loss.
-In addition, the project leads are also working to establish migration corridors for species to move inland and upland from low lying areas.
+In addition, the project leads worked to establish migration corridors for species to move inland and upland from low lying areas.

-Several of the adaptation strategies require federal and state permits.
+Several of the adaptation strategies required federal and state permits.
 Because the refuge is located in a wetland environment, USFWS had to acquire a permit through the Army Corps of Engineers.
-In addition, permits were required through the state’s Coastal Area Management Act (CAMA) for any activities happening in the sound (i.e. oyster reef construction).
-This state permit caused some problems for the project because most of CAMA’s rules are very specific to shoreline development but not to coastal restoration efforts.
-Because the materials used to construct the oyster reef did not conform to CAMA’s idea of fill material, the permit was elevated to a “major permit” and it turned into an eight month process before it was finally approved.
+In addition, permits were required through the state’s Coastal Area Management Act (CAMA) for any activities happening in Pamlico Sound (i.e. oyster reef construction).
+This state permitting process caused some problems for the project because most of CAMA’s rules are very specific to shoreline development, but not to coastal restoration efforts.
+Because the materials used to construct the oyster reef did not conform to CAMA’s idea of fill material, the permit was elevated to a “major permit” and it turned into an eight-month process before it was finally approved.

-TNC and USFWS have already started implementing these strategies.
-Marl (calcium carbonate fossil rock) is being used to construct oyster reefs to buffer the shoreline, water control structures are being strategically placed in areas to restore the region back to a sheet flow system, and test plots of salt-and flood-tolerant species are being planted.
-Monitoring by two TNC staff members, with the assistance of several interns, is underway for all three strategies:
+Marl (calcium carbonate fossil rock) was used to construct oyster reefs to buffer the shoreline, water control structures were strategically placed in areas to restore the region back to a sheet flow system, and test plots of salt-and flood-tolerant species were planted.
+Monitoring by two TNC staff members, with the assistance of several interns, took place for all three strategies:

-- Oyster reef: examining shoreline erosion rates, spat recruitment, faunal usage, water quality
+- Oyster Restoration: examining shoreline erosion rates, spat recruitment, faunal usage, water quality

-- Water control structures: measuring water quality and flow within the ditches to figure out flow speed and direction, location of salt wedges
+- Hydrologic Restoration: water control structures and measuring water quality and flow within the ditches to figure out flow speed and direction, location of salt wedges

 Outcomes and Conclusions

-This project aims to determine the adaptation strategies that will contribute to the resilience and stability of wetland ecosystems in the face of climate change and especially sea level rise.
-Successes would include reductions in the rates of ecosystem change, shoreline erosion, saltwater intrusion, and land subsidence, and an increase in the growth and survivability of salt- and flood-tolerant plant and tree species.
-The project leads hope to use the outcomes to inform adaptation efforts in other nearby conservation areas, including the Pocosin Lakes, Swan Quarter, and Mattamuskeet National Wildlife Refuges.
+This project aimed to determine the adaptation strategies that would contribute to the resilience and stability of wetland ecosystems in the face of climate change and especially sea level rise.
+Anticipated successes included reductions in the rates of ecosystem change, shoreline erosion, saltwater intrusion, and land subsidence, and an increase in the growth and survivability of salt- and flood-tolerant plant and tree species.
+Highlights from the implemented project strategies include:

-Gregg, R.M.
-(2010).
+Gregg, R.M. and Braddock, K.N.
+(2021).
 Alligator River National Wildlife Refuge/Albemarle-Pamlico Peninsula Climate Adaptation Project [Case study on a project of The Nature Conservancy - Nags Head Woods and the U.S. Fish and Wildlife Service - North Carolina].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/alligator-river-national-wildlife-climate-adaptation-project (Last updated August 2011)
+Retrieved from CAKE: https://www.cakex.org/case-studies/alligator-river-national-wildlife-refugealbemarle-pamlico-peninsula-climate-adaptation-project (Last updated April 2021)